Jovicfs/Apollo-AI/README.md

 - **AI API**: Thanks to the developers of the AI API for providing robust AI functionalities.
 - **Groq API**: Thanks for the powerful and flexible data querying capabilities.
 - **MongoDB**: Thanks for the scalable and secure data storage solutions.

-For further questions or support, feel free to contact us at support@apolloai.com.

 ---

 Thank you for using Apollo AI!
 We hope this project helps you integrate advanced AI functionalities into your applications seamlessly.